vimalmenon/backend.completeautomate/README.md

 - [x] Rename Task to TaskData
 - [x] Pass Task as constructor to Jobs
 - [ ] Add Platform data
+- [ ] use Platform data for all references.
 - [ ] Agent to review tasks
 - [ ] Need to create platform reference DB ( YouTube or Instagram, Video_id and Channel_id)
 - [ ] Test if it's able to generate YouTube Title, Description and Tags and with multiple options